wso2/docs-is/en/docs/quick-starts/dotnet-oidc-sdk.md

 To use the SDK in your project, add the `org.wso2.identity.sdk.oidc.dll` file in the project or use the Nuget package manager.
-Please see the more descriptive sections below for more information about each section.

 ### Building from the source

-To build the project from the source, please follow the instructions given below.
+To build the project from the source, follow the instructions given below.

-1. Clone the repository using following command.
+1. Clone the repository using the following command.
 ``git clone https://github.com/wso2-extensions/identity-sdks-dotnet.git``
 2. Open the solution using Visual Studio.
 3. Build the project.